strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 ```

 In this status, the cluster is still working in "dual-write" mode and the user can validate that everything is working fine before deciding to finalize the migration or rolling back to use ZooKeeper.
+If the `Kafka` custom resource has the `inter.broker.protocol.version` and `log.message.format.version` parameters set in the `spec.kafka.config` section, and because they are not supported in KRaft, the operator reports warnings into the status (see `WARNINGS` column).
+The user has to remove the parameters at the end of the process causing an additional rolling of the nodes.

 #### Migration finalization